-First, if we look at the literature on ME, we notice that, in stark contrast with the developments in the lexicon, contact with French has generally not been considered as a very important factor in the development of ME syntax.
-For example, in Fischer's (1992) overview article of ME syntax, there are only four indexed references to potential French influence.
+In summary, although dialect variation may not be excluded as a factor involved in issues (III) and (IV), the evidence is not sufficiently clear-cut so as to settle (III) and (IV) on the basis of this hypothesis alone.
+Furthermore, dialect contact does not seem to contribute anything to a better understanding of issues (I) and (II).
+Let us therefore consider an alternative potential source of change, one that is of a similar nature as that proposed by Kroch et al. More specifically, the option that I would like to explore here is the potential effect of contact with French.
+Following the Norman Conquest, French established itself as an influential language in England and, due to the large number of lexical items of French origin that entered English during the ME period, the significant role French played in the development of the English language is uncontroversial.
+Borrowing of lexical items from French also had important consequences on morphology (new derivational morphemes) and phonology (changes in the stress pattern) (cf. e.g. Denison and Hogg 2006:17).
+However, as far as syntax is concerned, the contributions made by French seem less striking.
+Nevertheless, occasional references to French as the source of syntactic changes in ME can be found in the literature.
+For example, in Fischer's (1992) overview article of ME syntax, there are four indexed references to potential French influence.
 The contexts in which French influence is mentioned is the rise of do (1992:273), the development of the periphrastic genitive (1992:226), the temporary emergence of postnominal adjectives (1992:214), and the emergence of wh-relatives (1992:299ff.).
-However, one can also occasionally find reference to French influence in other contexts as for example the emergence of indirect objects introduced by to (Allen (2006:214/5).
+One can also find reference to French influence in other contexts as for example the emergence of indirect objects introduced by to (Allen 2006:214/5).
 Furthermore, Ingham (2005) explores French influence on recessive features of ME syntax (including the one mentioned in issue (III) above).

 From the point of view of their basic syntactic properties, interaction between the two languages would not be implausible.
 Old French (OF) was a rather systematic V2 language, but subject-verb inversion started being weakened in Middle French (MF) as shown by the increase in the frequency of 'XP-Subject-V...' orders in the 14th and 15th centuries (cf. e.g. Adams 1987, Roberts 1993, Vance 1997).
-Thus, ME underwent changes that are rather similar to those found in
+Thus, in the area of the grammar and in the time period (i.e. late ME) that are relevant for our purposes, French is rather similar to English.
+Effects of contact with French may therefore not necessarily have led to major syntactic innovations that are as striking as the introduction of new lexical items.
+Instead they may have involved more subtle aspects of features that are already to some extent available in English.

-French.
-Furthermore, from the point of view of the status of French in 14th century England, substantial influence that goes beyond the lexicon would certainly be conceivable as well.
+From the point of view of the status of French in the relevant period (i.e. late ME), influence that goes beyond the lexicon would certainly be conceivable as well.
 For example Rothwell (1998) points out that "[t]he scribal class of medieval England, responsible in large measure for the enrichment of later Middle English, was in varying degrees a trilingual one".
-Transfer of syntactic features in the writing of such multilingual authors would not be unexpected.
+Transfer of syntactic features in the writing of such multilingual authors would not be entirely unexpected.
 The continued importance of French in late ME is also stressed by Kristol (2000:38/9):